Thursday Young Conservatoire — Ages 16–18 Weekly classes in acting technique

 Overview

-Bristol Old Vic Theatre School’s Young Conservatoire is designed specifically for aspiring actors aged 16–18 who wish to pursue a career in theatre, film or television.
-Our weekly evening classes will introduce you to the fundamentals of acting, movement and voice techniques, adopting the practices taught to students at the UK’s leading drama schools.
+Bristol Old Vic Theatre School’s Young Conservatoire is a comprehensive and immersive programme designed for aspiring actors aged 16 to 18 who wish to embark on a professional acting career.
+Our weekly evening classes will build a rigorous foundation in acting techniques, voice work and movement studies adopting the practices taught to students at the UK’s leading drama schools, whilst providing industry insights and networking opportunities.
 By joining Young Conservatoire, you’ll deepen your knowledge and begin acquiring the key vocational skills of the professional actor, preparing you for the next steps of your career.

 Apply now